Code-Institute-Submissions/milestone-project-98/README.md

 8. Nutritional key items were not centralising properley on mobiles.

-   - Removed the right margin from the icons for extra small devices.
+   - Removed the right margin from the vegan icon.

 ### Known Bugs